DaniceB/DaniceB/README.md

 3. Slow transit

 <h4>A fun thing I believe in</h4>
-I believe that fruit is better than candy :eyeballs:
+I believe that fruit is better than candy :eyes:

 <h4> My favourite colours are below! </h4>